paxunix/factotum/README.md

 User-defined commands for Chrome.

-Remember Ubiquity for Firefox?
+Remember [Ubiquity](https://wiki.mozilla.org/Labs/Ubiquity) for Firefox?
 It was a CLI-addict's dream.
 When I left Firefox behind in favour of Chrome, I really, really missed Ubiquity.

-This is my attempt at making something similar, though probably without goals quite so lofty, and without a custom API (at least at this time).
+This is my attempt at making something similar and hopefully better, though definitely without goals quite so lofty:  there's no attempt at natural-language parsing (nor do I ever want there to be), and it has no custom API to make the writing of a Factotum Command (i.e. Fcommand) easier or prettier.
+If anything, it generally adheres to the early Soviet space program's design sensibilities:  utterly spare interface, myriad sharp edges, and no concessions to beauty (it would be made of concrete and steel if those things were available via Chrome API).
+This extension is for people who type in a command and want the same thing to happen every time.

-It is a work in progress and has extremely sharp edges.
+Most importantly, it is a work in progress, as it is also a test-bed for me to muck around with fancy new HTML5 features that Chrome has been accumulating.

-**Be aware that you can fuck up your computer and your life quite badly with this extension.
+**Be aware that you can fuck up your computer and possibly your life quite badly with this extension.
 It allows Chrome to execute arbitrary code with full privileges.
 This means a thoughtlessly-executed command line running a suspiciously-written Fcommand can do things like:**

 1. **Send all your porn bookmarks to your employer.**